tvsharish/RAG-with-phi3/README.md

-# PDF Chatbot with Streamlit
+# Phi3 Chatbot with RAG and Streamlit

 This application provides a question-answering chatbot interface where users can upload PDF documents to generate a knowledge base and ask questions directly related to the content of the PDF.
 It is integrated with